Zenwolf/kanso/README.md

 ------------------------------------------------------------

 ### Encapsulated state
-Kanso focuses on encapsulating state and logic, separating them from the UI layer.
+Kanso focuses on encapsulating state and logic, separating them from any UI layer.
 State is maintained in a single place and can be passed into another system for processing or rendering.

 Kanso shapes the world: something else can render it into the visible realm.